bbhunter/gal/README.md

 # Get All Links - [gal]

-Get All The Links from Web pages from href / src / etc.
+Get all the links for target websites using href / src / url / etc.

 ### Dependencies
 ```